 Enjoy this video recipe tutorial for the Philly Sliders.
 Don’t forget to subscribe to our YouTube Channel. ?

 These sliders are inspired by our classic Philly Cheesesteak Sandwich.
 The sandwich originates and has its roots in Philadelphia, Pennsylvania.
 The sandwich is everything you’d expect in a classic Philly but in smaller sizes.

 Tender beef slices with mushrooms, onion, peppers with cheese in Hawaiian buns.
 These sliders are so good for parties, potlucks or even a quick dinner option.

-What are Philly Cheese Steak Sliders?
+Philly Cheese Steak Recipe-

-As wonderful as the Philly Cheese Steak sandwiches are, they aren’t all that great for parties.
+As wonderful as the Philly Cheese Steak Sandwiches are, they aren’t all that great for parties.
 These sliders take everything that is so wonderful about the sandwich and make them into mini portions.
 Perfect for families with little children or parties!

-What kind of meat do I use for a Cheese steak?
+What kind of meat do I use for a Cheese Steak?

 Rib-eye or a top round is the traditional cut of meat used for cheesesteaks.
 Striploin, roast beef or any other steak will work great as long as it’s cut as thin as possible.
 You can also purchase pre-cut meat at your local grocery store.

 What kind of cheese do I use?